Operations

 values

-Local values available only within this operation.
-See Data and Templates for details.
+Local values (constants) available only within this operation.
+See Constants and expressions for details.

 dyngle: